top of page

 ½ Cup of Browned Onions (The pre-browning gave them a lot of great flavor.)

-1 TSP Demi-Glace (See Pork Tenderloin Recipe)
+1 generous dollop of Demi-Glace (See Pork Tenderloin Recipe)

 A Good Stiff Glass of Pinot Noir